ahawkins/raa-screencast/steps.md

     this keeps the test failing while working on making assertions pass.
 For now I think it's safe enough for us to test that the email contains all the information about the invoice.
+  * Now we can implement a bit of functionality to get the next failing assertion.
+We work towards failing assertions and nothing else.
+It's enough to punt on the `run!` method again to get to this point.
+Let's stub it to return a new mail object to get to the failing assertion.